 The Hyper what?

 Hyperfocal distance, is probably best described as the focusing distance that gives your scene the greatest depth of field.
-In a landscape scene, you want everything to be in focus, however if you focus on objects close to you, the background will appear blurry in the image.
+In photography composition for a landscape scene, you want everything to be in focus.
+However if you focus on objects close to you, the background will appear blurry in the image.
 If you focus on the background, the objects close to you will look out of focus.

 How do you deal with this?
 You use a focus point that is between the foreground and the background, which makes both the foreground and the background elements of the scene appear reasonably sharp.
 This focusing point is called the hyperfocal distance.